Vyral/blake-sloan-recruiting/_posts/2024-01-25-key-principles-for-converting-mindset-part-1.md

 ---
 layout: post
-title: 'Key Principles for Converting Mindset: Part 1'
+title: Key Principles for Strategic Seduction Part 1
 date: 2024-01-25 17:41:00
 excerpt: People Love To Buy But Hate To Be Sold.
 enclosure: